livingfluids/PINNs-MSBM/README.md

-# Predicting shear-induced particle migration in channel flow with Physics-Informed Neural Networks
+# Learning hidden particle migration in concentrated particle suspension flow using Physics-Informed Neural Networks

 ## Some Results